jing-s-zhong/Automated-Data-Aggregation-4-Manual-Entry-Manager/README.md

 RETURNS VARCHAR
 LANGUAGE javascript
 COMMENT = 'This SP is scheduled by a daily automated task to add the daily indicators to all MANUAL_ENTRY_SCHEDULE_ALLOWED contracts
-    (1) The renewal result is controled by both "IS_ENABALED" and "MANUAL_ENTRY_SCHEDULE_ALLOWED" of the SELLSIDE_CONTRACTS (2) If the argument of REVENUE_DATE is not presented, it will use current date as the date value' AS
+    (1) The renewal result is controlled by both "IS_ENABALED" and "MANUAL_ENTRY_SCHEDULE_ALLOWED" of the SELLSIDE_CONTRACTS (2) If the argument of REVENUE_DATE is not presented, it will use current date as the date value' AS
 $$